 Beans, per se, won’t make you fat.
-However, eating high amounts of bread or other simple carbs, along with beans, may make you gain weight!
+However, eating high amounts of bread, or other simple carbs with beans, may make you gain weight!
 Consume up to two slices of bread a day if you’re on a diet.

-Cooking beans with a lot of vegetable oil could make you gain weight as well.
+Also, adding high amounts of vegetable oils in bean recipes can make you fat.
 Vegetable oils are calorie-dense foods.
-Just a tbsp has about 125 calories!
+Just a tbsp of any vegetable oil has 125 calories!

-As a rule of thumb, we should avoid consuming foods with many carbs and sugars.
+As a rule of thumb, we should avoid consuming foods high in carbs and sugars.
 They tend to spike blood sugar levels.
 These foods make us gain weight.

 However, as beans are high in protein and dietary fiber, they have a low to medium Glycemic Load.
 This means that moderate amounts of beans won’t make us fat, as they don’t spike blood sugar levels.

 Furthermore, following a diet containing a wide variety of foods with a low Glycemic Load has been linked to a decreased risk of obesity!

 Soak and rinse beans a couple of times to prevent bloating.
-Rinsing them reduces the concentration of the compounds that make you feel bloated.
+Rinsing reduces the concentration of the compounds that make you feel bloated.
 Also, soaking makes beans more bioavailable.
 We absorb more calcium and iron from soaked beans.